Content on this page was generated by AI and has not been manually reviewed.

 What should I do if my VPN won’t connect in Edge?

 Try a different server, check for updates to Edge or the extension, restart the browser, and re-authenticate the extension or VPN app.
 If needed, reinstall the extension or app and recheck DNS settings.
+Are vpns legal in japan and what you need to know about legality, privacy, and choosing a vpn in 2026

 Final thoughts: making Edge work with your VPN smoothly